redluxx/golinker/README.md

 If you visit http://go/git you would be redirect to https://gitlab.com

 However if you visit `http:/go/git go-links`, you would be redirected to search, for "go-links"

+URL's are case sensitive and match the case for the name you have entered.

 TODO